aadrijupadya/Fairfake/README.md

 UTK_Face_GAN.ipynb trains a GAN with the UTKFace images

-Balancing-GAN-UTKFace.ipynb uses the Balancing GAN (existing method)
+Balancing-GAN-UTKFace.ipynb uses the Balancing GAN (existing method) to generate facial images

 DB-VAE-LargeUTKFace.ipynb uses DBVAE (existing method) with all races